 DEPENDENCE ON SUPPLIERS.
 Several components used in the Company's products are currently obtained from sole source suppliers.
-Mercury is dependent on LSI Logic Corporation for four custom designed ASICs, on Analog Devices for its SHARC processors, on International Business Machines Corporation for ball grid array packaging, on Motorola for some of its PowerPC processors and on Intel for its 1860 processors.
-IBM may terminate its contract with the Company without cause upon thirty days notice and may cease offering products to the Company upon 180 days notice and LSI Logic may discontinue or modify any product upon 180 days notice and LSI Logic may discontinue any product upon 180 days notice.
-If LSI Logic, Analog Devices, IBM, Motorola or Intel were to limit or reduce the sale of such components to the Company, or if these or other suppliers to the Company were to experience financial difficulties or other problems which prevented them from supplying the Company with the necessary components, such events could have a material adverse effect on the Company's business, financial condition and results of operations.
-These sole source suppliers are subject to quality and performance issues, materials shortages, excess demand, reduction in capacity and other factors that may disrupt the 1 of goods to the Company or its customers and thereby adversely affect the Company's business and customer relationships.
-The Company has no guaranteed supply arrangements with its suppliers and there can be no assurance that its suppliers will continue to meet the Company's requirements.
-If the Company's supply arrangements are interrupted, there can be no assurance that the Company would be able to find another supplier on a timely or satisfactory basis.
+Mercury is dependent on key vendors like LSI Logic, Atmel and Toshiba for custom designed ASICs, as well as Motorola for many of its PowerPC line of processors.
+LSI may terminate their contract with the Company without cause upon 30 days notice and may cease offering products to the Company upon 180 days notice.
+If LSI Logic, Atmel, Toshiba, or Motorola were to limit or reduce the sale of such components to the Company, or if these or other suppliers to the Company were to experience financial difficulties or other problems which prevented them from supplying the Company with the necessary components, such events could have a material adverse effect on the Company's business, financial condition and results of operations.
+These sole source suppliers are subject to quality and performance issues, materials shortages, excess demand, reduction in capacity and other factors that may disrupt the flow of goods to the Company or its customers and thereby adversely affect the Company's business and customer relationships.
+The Company has no guaranteed supply arrangements with its suppliers and there can be no assurance that its suppliers will continue to meet the Company's requirements If the Company's supply arrangements are interrupted, there can be no assurance that the Company would be able to find another supplier on a timely or satisfactory basis.
 Any shortage or interruption in the supply of any of the components used in the Company's products, or the inability of the Company to procure these components from alternate sources on acceptable terms could have a material adverse effect on the Company's business, financial condition and results of operations.
 There can be no assurance that severe shortages of components will not occur in the future.
 Such shortages could increase the cost or delay the shipment of the Company's products, which could have a material adverse effect on the Company's business, financial condition and results of operations.
 Significant increases in the prices of these components would also materially adversely affect the Company's financial performance since the Company may not be able to adjust product pricing to reflect the increase in component costs.
 The Company could incur set-up costs and delays in manufacturing should it become necessary to replace any key vendors due to work stoppages, shipping delays, financial difficulties or other factors and, under certain circumstances, these costs and delays could have a material adverse effect on the Company's business, financial condition and results of operations.